swiftyaf/MazeAlgorithms/README.md

 ## License

-MIT License.
+The Unlicense.
 See LICENSE for details.

 ---